- What Is Plastic Mold?

-Any structure that hinder the mold opening or ejection is referred to as undercut.
-The way to handle the under cut on the mold includes:sliders, lifters, core pulling, gear rotating, and etc.
+Any structure that hinders the mold opening or ejection is referred to as an undercut.
+The way to handle the undercut on the mold includes sliders, lifters, core pulling, gear rotating, etc.

 The most commonly used is the sliders and the lifters.

 sliderThe slider could be set on the static or movement mold plate, and sliders on the movement plate the most widely used.